 New American Gardens

 Our New American Gardens serve community members who originally came to the US as refugees or immigrants.
-These sites were originally developed in 2013 as part of the Refugee Agricultural Partnership Program (RAPP) partnership between TNFP and the Center for Refugees and Immigrants of TN.
+These relationships were originally developed in 2013 as part of the Refugee Agricultural Partnership Program (RAPP) partnership between TNFP and the Center for Refugees and Immigrants of TN.
 The farmers attend regular on-site trainings covering best-practices for growing food in Middle Tennessee, but they also bring generations of farming knowledge from their home country.
 These thriving gardens provide growing space for New American farmers to grow fresh and culturally-appropriate foods and tools for success.

 Wedgewood New American Garden